 21 October 2015

-My answer to What does Edward Snowden think of Quora? on Quora.
-Edward Snowden might not have even heard of Quora!
+What does Edward Snowden think of Quora?
+Edward Snowden probably hasn't even heard of Quora!
 Most people haven't.
-It would be much more unlikely to not have heard of Facebook.
+It would be much more unlikely for him to not have heard of Facebook.

 Snowden's comment about Facebook doesn't reflect in any way on whether he has an opinion of Quora, or if he did, whether his opinion about Facebook would have any relevancy to what he thought of Quora.
-Facebook and Quora have founders in common, but little else.
+Facebook and Quora have founders (Adam D'Angelo) in common, but little else.
+Quora is a closely-held private company, with unknown revenue sources and no transparency policy.

 Facebook is a free service like Quora, but Facebook makes extensive use of advertising in order to generate revenue.
 Facebook also generates revenue through other means, using its repository of user-contributed data.
 In contrast, Quora does not display any (overtly) user-targeted advertising.
 Facebook common equity is publicly traded on listed stock exchanges following its IPO in 2012.